AlaskaAirlines/auro-select/demo/apiExamples.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../api.md) -->
 <!-- The below content is automatically added from ./../api.md -->

-# auro-dropdownmenu
+# auro-select

-The auro-dropdownmenu element is a wrapper for auro-dropdown and auro-menu to create a dropdown menu control.
+The auro-select element is a wrapper for auro-dropdown and auro-menu to create a dropdown menu control.

 ## Properties